I've been accepted... Now what?

 Beginning in March, students who have paid their acceptance fees will receive an email with information about how to go online and take the ALEKS math placement test.
 You can take the test from home, and after we receive your scores, you will be prompted to select your New Student Orientation (NSO) date.
 The test will let us know the appropriate math and science courses to place you into.
 Transfer students may or may not be required to take the ALEKS assessment.
 If you're not sure if you need to test, contact the Academic and Career Success Center.

-New Student Orientation (NSO) will introduce you to the academic and social aspects of PSNK.
-During this session, you will work with an academic advisor and schedule your classes.
-You won't be able to attend orientation and schedule until you pay your acceptance fees and take the ALEKS math placement test.
-There are specific orientation dates and sessions for first-year, transfer, adult and international students.
-You will be contacted with more information about how to register for orientation once you pay your acceptance fees and take the ALEKS test.
+New Student Orientation (NSO) will introduce you to the academic and social aspects Penn State.
+You won't be able to participate in orientation and schedule until you pay your acceptance fees and take the ALEKS math placement test.
+Please visit orientation.psu.edu/participate for the latest information

 Your bill will be generated once you schedule courses.
 Tuition is not officially set until July, and bills start going out in late July and are due by the first day of class.There is a complete list of bill due dates online via the Bursar's website.
 You will be able to view and print your bill online, set up payment plans and approve authorized payers.
 You'll also learn how to go through this process during New Student Orientation (NSO).